chantastic/fullstack-react-todo/notes.md

     - add a button that just calls the function with single todo
   - add `addTodoItem(title)` function and call it when form is submitted
   - now clear out our hard-coded state

+- hook up `deleteTodoItemById` function
+  - add functioncall to button component, using id
+    - now that we're using this value twice, we can can use object destructuring to help us remove the duplication